 The distribution of CE findings according to scintigraphy results is shown in table 2.
-The distribution of lesions with different bleeding potential (P0, P1 or P2) did not differ between those with positive (P0: 46 %; P1: 11 %; P2: 43 %) or negative (P0: 33 %; P1: 20 %; P2: 47 %) scintigraphy (p = 0.526).
-There was no concordance between the results of scintigraphy and the identification of lesions with hemorrhagic potential ($\kappa = -0.020$).
-Similarly, there was no concordance between the topography of the bleeding in the scintigraphy and the location of a potential bleeding lesion in CE ($\kappa = -0.031$).
-As the interval between scintigraphy was highly variable, a sub-analysis was performed in order to assess the influence of this interval in the obtained results (Table 3).
-In patients where CE and scintigraphy were performed with an interval larger than 2 months, the distribution of P0, P1 and P2 lesions did not differ between those with positive (P0: 50 %; P1: 10 %; P2: 40 %) or negative (P0: 40 %; P1: 20 %; P2: 40 %) scintigraphy (p = 0.670).
-Similar results were observed for those when the interval between CE and scintigraphy did not exceed 2 months (p = 0.772) (Table 3).
+The distribution of lesions with different bleeding potential (P0, P1 or P2) did not differ between those with positive (P0: 46%; P1: 11%; P2: 43%) or negative (P0: 33%; P1: 20%; P2: 47%) scintigraphy (p = 0.526).
+There was no concordance between the results of scintigraphy and the identification of lesions with hemorrhagic potential ($\kappa =$

+-0.020).
+Similarly, no concordance existed between the topography of the bleeding in the scintigraphy and the location of potential bleeding lesion in CE (κ = -0.031).
+As the interval between scintigraphy was highly variable, a sub-analysis was performed in order to assess the influence of this interval in the obtained results (table 3).
+In those for which CE and scintigraphy were performed with an interval larger than 2 months, the distribution of P0, P1 and P2 lesions did not differ between those with positive (P0: 50%; P1: 10%; P2: 40%) or negative (P0: 40%; P1: 20%; P2: 40%) scintigraphy (p = 0.670).
+Similar results were observed for those whose interval between CE and scintigraphy did not exceed 2 months (p = 0.772) (table 3).

-Relationship between the presence of hemorrhage and hemoglobin values scintigraphy (p = 0.058).
-In contrast, those with lesions with a high bleeding potential in CE had significantly lower hemoglobin values (p = 0.002).
-A post-hoc analysis identified a significant difference between those with P2 lesions and patients with lesions without bleeding potential (Fig. 1).
+Relationship between presence of hemorrhage and hemoglobin values

+As shown in table 4, no statistically significant difference was found in hemoglobin levels at presentation between patients with positive or negative 99m Tc RBC scintigraphy (p = 0.058).
+In contrast, those with lesions with high bleeding potential in CE demonstrated significantly lower hemoglobin values (p = 0.002).
+Post-hoc analysis identified a significant difference between those with P2 lesions and patients with lesions without bleeding potential (Figure 1).